apecloud/kubeblocks/docs/DEVELOPING.md

 #### Docker environment
 1. Install [Docker](https://docs.docker.com/install/)
-    > For Linux, you'll have to configure docker to run without `sudo` for the dapr build scripts to work.
+    > For Linux, you'll have to configure docker to run without `sudo` for the KubeBlocks build scripts to work.
 Follow the instructions to [manage Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).
 2. Create your [Docker Hub account](https://hub.docker.com/signup) if you don't already have one.

 #### Go (Golang)
 1. Download and install [Go 1.18 or later](https://golang.org/doc/install#tarball).
-2. Install [Delve](https://github.com/go-delve/delve/tree/master/Documentation/installation) for Go debugging, if desired.
+2. Install [Delve](https://github.com/go-delve/delve/tree/master/Documentation/installation) for Go debugging, if de
 3. Install [golangci-lint](https://golangci-lint.run/usage/install).

 #### Installing Make
-Dapr uses `make` for a variety of build and test actions, and needs to be installed as appropriate for your platform:
+KubeBlocks uses `make` for a variety of build and test actions, and needs to be installed as appropriate for your platform:

 - Linux
   1. Install the `build-essential` package: